VegaDeftwing/OpGuidesHugoSrc/content/Engineering/3-hardware.md

 sudo smartctl -i path/to/disk
 ```

+Hard drives, being the last remaining mechancial part in a computer (aside from fans or liquid cooling pumps) are also pretty prone to failure.
+If you want to avoid this keep vibrations to a minimum (see [Shouting in the Datacenter (YouTube)](https://www.youtube.com/watch?v=tDacjrSCeq4&list=PL5cGwrD7cv8hK-qxPqRB25Dzs0BtLWhXz)), look for disks that are rated for your use case (being on 24/7, being next to many other hard drives, etc) and check the drives MTBF or Mean Time Between Failure.
+You want this number to be as high as possible, often something like 1,000,000 hours.

 Finally, a quick note about Western Digital Green drives: Linux eats them.
 Thankfully you can use hdparm to fix this.
 From the man page:

 > -J